Avoid these 5 telecommuting liability pitfalls

-- Wage-and-hour compliance.
-Employers must document how much time work—even if they’re working where you can’t see them—and pay time-and-a-half for overtime.
+1. Wage-and-hour compliance.
+Employers must document how much time nonexempt employees work—even if they’re working where you can’t see them—and pay time-and-a-half for overtime.
 Give teleworkers strict guidelines regarding their work hours and discipline them if they work beyond that schedule.

-- Privacy.
-If you want to have access to a home-based computer, spell that out in the agreement.
-Some organizations pay for computers and broadband connections in teleworkers’ homes and forbid workers from using them for personal work.
+3. Privacy.
+If you want to have access to employees’ home-based computers, spell that out in a policy and in a telework agreement signed by the employee and a company rep. If you pay for the phones, computers and internet connections telecommuters use (and you can handle inevitable grumbling), you can forbid workers from using them for personal tasks.

-- Accommodations for disabled employees.
-The EEOC says you must offer disabled employees the same opportunities to work from home that you provide nondisabled employees.
-That could mean making exceptions to your telecommuting policies, such as waiving a requirement that employees work for at least a year before becoming eligible to telework.
+4. Accommodations for disabled employees.
+You must offer disabled employees the same opportunities to work from home as everyone else.
+That could mean making exceptions to your telecommuting policies, such as waiving length-of-service requirements before employees becoming eligible to telework.

-- Equal treatment.
+5. Equal treatment.
 Administer telecommuting arrangements in a consistent, nondiscriminatory manner.
-Best bets: Describe in your policy which jobs can and can’t be performed off-site, and stress that telecommuting is voluntary.
+Best bet: Spell out in a policy which jobs can and can’t be performed off-site.
+Stress that telecommuting is strictly at your discretion.